Liphos/Plenoxels/README.md

 # This repository is based on the official repository by Alex Yu\*.
+The paper was not reimplemented here.

 # Plenoxels: Radiance Fields without Neural Networks